 Although each case of care home neglect is going to be different, there are some key elements that are consistent.
 These mean that there is a legal foundation for making care home claims for compensation.
 The issues include:

 - Medical neglect: If the care workers are not adequately managing an illness or condition, this is a cause for concern.
-Commonly, this is most visibly seen in cases of diabetes management, infection control, failing to help those with mobility issues, or even tackling bedsores.
+For example, this is most visible with diabetes management, infection control, failure to help with mobility issues, or even tackling bedsores.

-- Failure to meet basic needs: Care homes are legally obligated to ensure that those in their care receive the essential amenities of life, including food, water, and a safe, clean environment.
+- Failure to meet basic needs: Care homes have a legal obligation to ensure those in their care receive the essential amenities of life.
+That legal obligation, in short, includes food, water, and a safe, clean environment.

 - Hygiene neglect: Patients in care homes may need help with some of the necessities of their day.
 This can include brushing teeth, bathing, or washing their clothes.
 If a care home does not provide this primary duty, then this is neglect.

-- Emotional neglect: If a patient is repeatedly ignored by care home staff, this can have a very damaging effect on their positivity and self-respect.
+- Emotional neglect: Repetitive ignorance by nursing residence staff can have a very damaging effect on a patient’s positivity and self-respect.
 This area also includes social neglect, where a patient is kept isolated from other care home residents without reason.